Calculate gallons of paint needed for your room dimensions, with coverage and cost estimates.

 New drywall, raw wood, patched spots, dark-to-light changes, and glossy surfaces.
 Zinsser and Kilz are the go-to brands.

-About 270 sq ft after subtracting a door and two windows.
-Two gallons covers two coats with touch-up left over.
-Eggshell is the go-to finish.
+About 334 sq ft after subtracting one door and two windows.
+Two gallons usually covers two coats with a little touch-up paint left over.

 Skipping primer on new drywall